gdouzwt/blog/_posts/2019-10-07-ets-foundation-test-review.md

    - [ ] True
    - [x] False

    Abstract methods are meant to be overridden in the subclass.
-Abstract methods describe a behavior but do not implement it.
+Abstract methods describe behavior but do not implement it.
 So the subclasses have to override it to actually implement the behavior.
-A subclass may chose to override it, in which case, the subclass will **have to be abstract too**.
+A subclass may choose to override it, in which case, the subclass will **have to be abstract too**.

     ---